Required to include TrustFence support.

 |

-By default, boot artifacts encryption is disabled on the ConnectCore 91, so you can skip this section.
-To enable boot artifacts encryption, add the following to your conf/local.conf
+By default, system artifacts encryption is disabled on the ConnectCore 91, so you can skip this section.
+Refer to Encryption of images for information about enabling encryption before proceeding with the instructions in this section. |

 7.1.
 Program the encrypted bootloader